neuml/txtai/docs/pipeline/data/textractor.md

 ![pipeline](../../images/pipeline.png#only-light)
 ![pipeline](../../images/pipeline-dark.png#only-dark)

 The Textractor pipeline extracts and splits text from documents.
-This pipeline uses either an [Apache Tika](https://github.com/chrismattmann/tika-python) backend (if Java is available) or [BeautifulSoup4](https://pypi.org/project/beautifulsoup4/).
-The output text is Markdown formatted.
+This pipeline uses [Apache Tika](https://github.com/chrismattmann/tika-python) (if Java is available) and [BeautifulSoup4](https://pypi.org/project/beautifulsoup4/).
+See [this link](https://tika.apache.org/2.9.2/formats.html) for a list of supported document formats.

+Each document goes through the following process.

+- Content is retrieved if it's not local
+- If the document `mime-type` isn't plain text or HTML, it's run through Tika and converted to XHTML
+- XHTML is converted to Markdown and returned

-_Note: BeautifulSoup4 only supports HTML and plain text documents, anything else requires Tika and Java to be installed._
+Without Apache Tika, this pipeline only supports plain text and HTML.
+Other document types require Tika and Java to be installed.
+Another option is to start Apache Tika via [this Docker Image](https://hub.docker.com/r/apache/tika).

 ## Example